 1,000 K-3rd graders maintain and/or improve summer literacy skills.

 During the summer months, it is imperative that children have educational opportunities to expand on learning that occurred during the regular school year.
 These opportunities ensure that they enter school in the Fall with enhanced knowledge and skills.
 The Summer Learning Curriculum allows youth development professionals and staff to imbed literacy (reading, writing, numeracy, speaking) into the fabric of their programming in a fun and engaging way.
 The “time on task” with these literacy activities can have a direct benefit to derail the summer slide.

 Download, save, and print everything you need to know about this no-cost curriculum.

 COVID-19 has shined a light on the many inequities surrounding early childhood education.
-In Maricopa County, hundreds of thousands of children were forced to transition to learning from home without the proper technology and resources to succeed.
 Fortunately, Read On Avondale and Read On Phoenix were there to help.

 May is Mental Health Awareness Month, and there’s no better time to spotlight the topic, its challenges and the resources available to our community members.

 Lerner & Rowe joins forces with Valley of the Sun United Way to positively impact the lives of children and their families.